tommy3001/blog_project3001_org/introsphinx.rst

     pp.show()

-The extension `'matplotlib.sphinxext.plot_directive',` must be added to the `extensions` array in the conf.py configuration file.
+The extension `'matplotlib.sphinxext.plot_directive',` must be added to the `extensions` array in the `conf.py` configuration file.

 Overview of the sphinx syntax
 =============================

-This chapter is not ready yet.
+This chapter is not ready yet and it is very probably that it will be never ready...

-Sphinx has a very good tutorial  `Try it out <http://sphinx-doc.org/tutorial.html>`_ .
+Sphinx has a very good tutorial  `Try it out <http://sphinx-doc.org/tutorial.html>`_  ,so please use this.